Differences Between USCIS And The U.S. Embassy DNA Testing Process

 This process is when your family receives documentation to provide proof of biological relationship from an Embassy Official or in some cases your family member go to an interview at the embassy and the Embassy Official verbally tells you to perform a DNA Test.
 Either way when embassies request a DNA Test the average turnaround times are different from country to country.
 Below are some of the things your family can expect if they are given the option to go through this process.

-1. Embassy deadlines vary from country to country so you may need to consult with the DNA Caseworker assigned to your case.
-But, from our experience, African countries completion turnaround times ranges between 3 -6 months on average.
+1. Embassy deadlines vary from country to country so you may need to consult with the DNA caseworkers assigned to your case.
+But, from our experience, African countries completion turnaround times range between 3 -6 months on average.
 The timeframe suggested can be longer if there is some turmoil in your country.
 It also important to note that if any country has inner turmoil that affects an Embassy’s ability to function.

 All DNA Testing requests regardless who is requesting will be temporarily put on hold until the matter is reconciled.
 Currently, a perfect example of this is in Sierra Leone who recently started testing again this year.
-The temporary hold was due to the Ebola outbreak and when things like this happen you can expect to be waiting 10-12 months, or more depending how the appointments are being handled in your country.
+The temporary hold was due to the Ebola outbreak and when things like this happen you can expect to be waiting 10-12 months, or more depending on how the appointments are being handled in your country.

 Here are some additional things that are also a part of this process that fall under both types of requests.
 All parties will be tested the same way, which is by buccal swab.
-Families who have families living abroad may be contacted by the embassy to schedule your appointment by phone or in some countries like Ghana you may be contacted via emailed.
+Families who have families living abroad may be contacted by the embassy to schedule your appointment by phone or in some countries like Ghana you may be contacted via email.
 Emailed appointments from the U.S. Embassy in Ghana is only done in our experience by USCIS requested DNA Tests.
-Please consult with your assigned DNA Caseworker and they will explain the process in full detail.
+Please consult with your assigned DNA caseworkers and they will explain the process in full detail.

 In conclusion, both USCIS and U.S. Embassy DNA Test request are fairly similar, except for a few nuisances.
 Now, if you or someone you know is going through this process can have a better understanding of what to expect and if you should have any questions please do not hesitate to contact us at 877-680-5800.